nightroman/FarNet/FarNet/README.md

 - `[BS]`

-    Removes the last symbol from the current incremental filter pattern.
+    Removes the last character from the current filter.

 - `[ShiftBS]`